chris-prener/biscale/cran-comments.md

 * r-hub not used because it lacks dependencies needed to build `sf` on Debian

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs with local or CI checks.

 ## Reverse dependencies
-Not applicable.
+There were also no issues identified when checking reverse dependencies with `revdepcheck`.